-Coils & Tube /Rod Assemblies that Meet YOUR Requirements
+Custom Tube and Turnkey Assemblies that Meet YOUR Requirements

 HBR focuses on low volume production runs and prototypes for unique, specialized projects.
-All our custom tube/rod assemblies and specialty coils are made to order and manufactured to our customers’ exact design specifications.
+All of our custom tube assemblies and rod assemblies are made to order and manufactured to our customers’ exact design specifications.

 How Do I Know What Tube or Coil Material to Use?

 There is no one “perfect” material for all applications.
-So how do you know what material is right for your specialty coils and custom tube assemblies?
+So how do you know what custom coil material is right for your specialty coils and custom tube assemblies?